Divi Builder vs WPBakery (Visual Composer) Page Builder

 Also, both of them have frontend (visual) builders, as well.
 So you can see visually what you are building.
 This is a really great feature that I use quite often.

 Lastly, I’d like to mention that there are other page builder plugins as well.
-For example Themify Builder or MotoPress Content Editor, but to be honest, I’m not very familiar with these other ones.
+For example Themify Builder or MotoPress Content Editor, but to be honest, I’m not very familiar with these other ones and they are not that popular.